-- Do-While Loops
+- Do-While Loops, below

-- For Loops, on page 143
+- For Loops, on page 188

-- Foreach Loops, on page 143

-- Unnamed Blocks, on page 144
+- Unnamed Blocks, on page 191

-- Block Name on end Keyword, on page 144
+- Block Name on end Keyword, on page 191

-- Unique and Priority Modifiers, on page 144
+- Unique and Priority Modifiers, on page 192

 Do-While Loops

 The while statement executes a loop for as long as the loop-control test is true.
 The control value is tested at the beginning of each pass through the loop.
 However, a while loop does not execute at all if the test on the control value is false the first time the loop is encountered.
 This top-testing behavior can require extra coding prior to beginning the while loop, to ensure that any output variables of the loop are consistent.